-- 2) Brain injury advocates from Alabama stand outside Sen. Tommy Tuberville's offices. - 3) The National Brain Injury Conference and Awareness Day gave attendees an opportunity to meet other survivors, caregivers, and advocates from around the country. - 4) Advocates took a photo on the steps of the Capitol ahead of their legislative meetings. - 5) Advocates from New Jersey stop for a photo outside Sen. Cory Booker's office. - 6) Members of the Virginia delegation grab a photo in between meetings on Capitol Hill.
+- Advocates pose for a photo in the U.S. Capitol Building ahead of their congressional meetings. - 2) Brain injury advocates from Alabama stand outside Sen. Tommy Tuberville's offices. - 3) The National Brain Injury Conference and Awareness Day gave attendees an opportunity to meet other survivors, caregivers, and advocates from around the country. - 4) Advocates took a photo on the steps of the Capitol ahead of their legislative meetings. - 5) Advocates from New Jersey stop for a photo outside Sen. Cory Booker's office. - 6) Members of the Virginia delegation grab a photo in between meetings on Capitol Hill.

-- 7) BIAA Board Chair David Harrington, far left, moderated a panel of brain injury survivors and caregivers who shared their brain injury stories with attendees. - 8) BIAA's President and CEO Rick Willis snaps a selfie during the General Session at the National Brain Injury Conference and Awareness Day. - 9) The National Brain Injury Conference and Awareness Day gave attendees an opportunity to meet other survivors, caregivers, and advocates from around the country. - 10) Members of BIAA's Advisory Council pose for a photo during the National Brain Injury Conference.
+- 7) BIAA Board Chair David Harrington, far left, moderated a panel of brain injury survivors and caregivers who shared their brain injury stories with attendees. - BIAA's President and CEO Rick Willis snaps a selfie during the General Session at the National Brain Injury Conference and Awareness Day. - 9) The National Brain Injury Conference and Awareness Day gave attendees an opportunity to meet other survivors, caregivers, and advocates from around the country. - Members of BIAA's Advisory Council pose for a photo during the National Brain Injury Conference.